-Anatomy of a template
+Anatomy of a Typst template

-Rule One of publishing is to separate presentation (styling) from content, be it offline or online.
-So, we create two files:
+Rule one of publishing is to separate presentation + styling from content, be it offline or online.
+So we create two files:

 main.typ: This requires only a few key user-inputs (which would be variables pre-defined in template.typ), e.g. document title, name of the author, and paper size (useful for me) other than the content itself.
+(Note that every element of the look and feel is my own; there’s no default; it’s like I’m making my own document class.)

 #import "template.typ": *